uidaholib/mainstreetvideo_source/pages/horror.md

 However, by that point the store was struggling so severely that implementing these kinds of projects was impossible.

 Not long after the co-op announced its closing, the Kenworthy reported that it would sell the co-op’s 30,000-movie collection.
-[Melinda Schab](/items/mainstreet030.html){:target='_blank'} was devastated at the news.
+[Melinda Schab]({{ '/items/mainstreet030.html' | relative_url }}) was devastated at the news.
 She had hoped that there was a chance that the store might be resurrected {% include feature/youtube-clip-modal.html text="if the collection had been preserved." objectid="mainstreet029" start="2550" %}

 The speed of these decisions along with limited communication and the emotional fallout of losing this collection resulted in a host of rumors about how and why this deal took place.
 So, let’s set the record straight: